test-erin/instagram_miner/README.md

 -----------
 - The rate limit for the endpoint used in this app is 5,000/hour.
 The new_campaign view contains logic such that if the rate limit hits 4,999 the program will stop making API calls and will work with the data thus far obtained.

-### To create a new campaign
+### 1. Create a new campaign
-..* Visit ` http://localhost:8000/campaign/new/ ` or click the 'New Campaign' link in the top navbar.
+* Visit ` http://localhost:8000/campaign/new/ ` or click the 'New Campaign' link in the top navbar.
-..* The Campaign Title should be unique and descriptive.
+* The Campaign Title should be unique and descriptive.

-..* The Start Date and End Date for a given hashtag query must be in increments of one whole day, and must be entered by the user as MM/DD/YYY.
+* The Start Date and End Date for a given hashtag query must be in increments of one whole day, and must be entered by the user as MM/DD/YYY.
 For example: 03/01/2016 to 03/02/2016.
 The start date must be in the past and the end date must be no later than the day the user is accessing the app.

-..* Enter the desired hashtag WITHOUT the '#' symbol.
+* Enter the desired hashtag WITHOUT the '#' symbol.
 It is a good idea to first check how many posts have been made using the hashtag you've chosen.
 Login to Instagram and search for the hashtag.
 The larger the number of posts associated with it, the slower the campaign_detail page will be to load.
 The data returned from a query on a hashtag with up to 35,000 posts should fit within the 5,000/hour rate limit, but the results page will take a long time to load.

-### Viewing your campaigns
+### 2. Viewing your campaigns
-..* The home page provides an alphabetized list of your campaigns: ` http://localhost:8000/ ` ..* You can also access this list by clicking the link 'My Campaigns' in the top navbar.
+* The home page provides an alphabetized list of your campaigns: ` http://localhost:8000/ `
+* You can also access this list by clicking the link 'My Campaigns' in the top navbar.

-### Viewing your campaign details
+### 3. Viewing your campaign details
-..* Clicking on a campaign title on the home page will take you to that campaign's detail page: ` http://localhost:8000/campaign/<pk> `, where ` <pk ` is the primary key (id) associated with that campaign in the database.
+* Clicking on a campaign title on the home page will take you to that campaign's detail page: ` http://localhost:8000/campaign/<pk> `, where ` <pk ` is the primary key (id) associated with that campaign in the database.

 Known Issues
 ------------